stephanie-denny/rising-stars/content/pages/home.md

         We encircle your child with relationships, activities, and opportunities to explore, create, and learn.
       title: Fostering a Love of Learning
+  title: Nurturing the whole child
+  subtitle: >-
+    Rising Stars is home to children, families, and teachers from many countries and walks of life
   text: >-
     Every day is an opportunity to explore, make friends, and grow.
 Our teachers support and nurture your child’s cognitive, social, emotional, and physical development.
 Rising Stars Bilingual Learning Center is an accredited child development center for infants through pre-K located in South Austin.
-  title: Nurturing the whole child
-  subtitle: >-
-    Rising Stars is home to children, families, and teachers from many countries and walks of life
 programs:
   - image: 'https://ucarecdn.com/f6118b66-830d-4111-a420-cc514dd75b42/babies.jpg'
-    title: infants
+    title: Infants
   - image: 'https://ucarecdn.com/eb1846e9-8faf-4966-b619-c45575a1bade/ones.jpg'
     title: Toddlers
   - image: 'https://ucarecdn.com/6e881c73-22bc-4908-8d84-c84f8e4f71da/twos.jpg'
-    title: twos
+    title: Pre-Schoolers
   - image: 'https://ucarecdn.com/e3ada390-e0fb-4f5d-91fc-e0958ad4c02c/threes.jpg'
-    title: threes
+    title: Pre-K
 meta:
   description: >-
     Every day is an opportunity to explore, make friends, and grow.
 Our teachers